Bipolar Disorder And Schizophrenia: How To Tell Them Apart

 What is schizophrenia?

 Schizophrenia is a psychiatric disorder characterized primarily by difficulty connecting with reality.
 Though the symptoms of schizophrenia vary, they typically involve unusual behavior, cognitive challenges, and emotional concerns.
 The psychotic symptoms of schizophrenia can affect a person’s ability to perceive the world around them accurately.
 People with schizophrenia may experience delusions or hallucinations, such as hearing voices or seeing situations or people that are not real.
-They may also be out of touch with reality, believing in ideas that are not accurate or connected to their current experience.
+Schizophrenia symptoms may also cause an individual to lose touch with reality, believing in ideas that are not accurate or connected to their current experience.

 The following symptoms are often present in individuals with schizophrenia: